Chulym language: Dialects

 The "Upper Chulym dialect" identified by Harrison & Anderson is in fact the Melet sub-dialect of Middle Chulym.
 The Chulym-Turkic language is a geographical, rather than a linguistic term.
 In its diachronic perspective, it comprised a (sub-)dialectal continuum with the neighboring (sub-)dialects showing only slight differentiation, while those at the extremes or the periphery of the area were rather mutually unintelligible.
+Glottolog classifies the Tutal dialect, spoken in the village of Teguldet, as belonging to Shor, and the Melet dialect, spoken in Pasechnoye, being close to the Kyzyl dialect of Khakas.